Tesla Model 3 saloon - MPG, running costs & CO2

 The Model 3 is famously the first ‘affordable’ Tesla, following a long-held plan to release profitable and desirable sports, luxury and SUV all-electric models first in order to make a splash in the industry and help establish the brand.

-Business drivers are likely to put the Model 3 on a pedestal because it sits in the lowest Benefit-in-Kind taxation band, while free road tax will also appeal to private customers.
+Business drivers will benefit from significantly lower costs because the Model 3 sits in the lowest Benefit-in-Kind taxation band, while free road tax will also appeal to private customers.

 Tesla Model 3 range & charging time

-Three versions of the Model 3 will be available initially, starting with the Standard Range Plus version.
-This gets a smaller battery capacity, giving a WLTP range of 267 miles, which will still be sufficient for some customers, and is almost 100 miles more than a standard Nissan Leaf - Europe's best-selling EV in 2018.
+Three versions of the Model 3 are available, starting with the Standard Range Plus version.
+This gets a smaller battery capacity, giving a WLTP range of 267 miles, which will still be sufficient for many customers, and is almost 100 miles more than a standard Nissan Leaf - Europe's best-selling EV in recent years.

 Next up is the Long Range AWD model with an impressive 360-mile range, which should be able to get you from London to Paris (via the Channel Tunnel) non-stop.
-While still using the same lithium-ion battery, the Performance model has a slightly shorter range of 352 miles because it's tuned to deliver ultimate acceleration instead of economy.
+While still using the same lithium-ion battery, the Performance model has a slightly shorter range of 352 miles because it's tuned to deliver even more rapid acceleration.
 Both of these comfortably beat the Polestar 2's range of 292 miles.

 Every Tesla comes with a reassuring four-year warranty, although its 50,000-mile cap is slightly lower than the industry standard.
 However, this is mostly offset by separate eight-year/100,000-mile coverage (120,000 miles for Long Range models) for the electric motors and battery pack.